lyskai/rd/docs/Voxelization.md

 # 1. Voxelization overview

 The Component Voxelization is a preprocessing that convert pointcloud to pillars according to the definition in paper [PointPillars: Fast Encoders for Object Detection from Point Clouds](https://arxiv.org/pdf/1812.05784).
-The raw point cloud is converted to a stacked pillar tensor and pillar index tensor.
+The raw point cloud is transformed into a stacked pillar tensor and a pillar index tensor.

 And this Component Voxelization is based on [FastADAS FadasVM library](https://developer.qualcomm.com/sites/default/files/docs/adas-sdk/api/group__vm__pp.html).